HarryPaniccc/DnD/Session Notes/Vanguard/Session 92 - The Temple of Elemental Evil.md

 # Chuul Doorkeeper | Setback

 ### Flashback 3
+Plunge into the water below, feel coldness begin to overtake her.

 ### Air Door
 After diving into the water and swimming through her flashback, the opening to a monolithic base of one part of the temple is available to her.